battermann/sbt-json/README.md

 sbt-json also works with [circe](https://circe.github.io/circe/) for many JSON schemas as circe automatically derives the necessary type classes for the generated types. (see [example](https://github.com/battermann/sbt-json/blob/master/README.md#circe))

+Supporting the generation of implicit encoders and decoders for different JSON libraries other than play-json is planned for future versions.

 ## Prerequisites

 0.13.5 <= sbt version